FredHB/fredhb.github.io/docs/index.md

 Through ***ex.ante***, I hope to disseminate my research, share teaching materials on recent methodological advances, and engage in meaningful economic commentary.

 My focus is on macroeconomics.
 I am specialized in macroeconomic theory and in computational methods in macroeconomics.
 My doctoral advisors are Florian Scheuer and Felix Kübler.
 I care about firm dynamics in macroeconomic models; an upcoming theoretical paper of mine with Igli Bajo and Alessandro Ferrari discusses how the productivity distribution of firms in an economy interacts with cleansing effects of recessions.
 Currently, I am working to apply *sequence-space jacobian* (Auclert, Rognlie & Straub) solution methods in heterogeneous firm models, to learn more about how policy interacts with firms along a transitional path.

+**WEBSITE TO DO**

+ - Add GH repository
+ - Change color of links
+ - Add a picture
+ - Add an intro page to *solving economic models*
+ - Add place holder page to blog